-The .260 Remington and 6.5mm Creedmoor are almost identical, but the Creedmoor can have a higher load pressure than the .260 Remington.
+The .260 Remington and 6.5mm Creedmoor are almost identical, but the Creedmoor can have a higher load pressure than its counterpart, thus giving it more power.

-The .260 Remington is faster than Creedmoor because it has a higher case capacity.
-In the battlefield, the speed is essential.
+The .260 Remington is faster than the Creedmoor because it has a higher case capacity.
+On the battlefield, speed is essential.

-We had a test for the accuracy of these two bullets with the range of 1000 yards.
+We had a test for the accuracy of these two bullets with a range of 1000 yards.

 And the result was great.
-The accuracy of .260 Remington and 6.5mm Creedmoor is similar.
-Therefore, the precision of both these cartridges will depend only on your skills.
+The accuracy of the .260 Remington and 6.5mm Creedmoor is similar.
+And it’s your skill that determines your victories.

-If you are a good shooter, then you don’t need to care about which bullets you use to have better accuracy.
+If you are an experienced shooter, you don’t need to care about which bullets to use for better accuracy.

 However, there is a difference between .260 Remington and 6.5mm Creedmoor in the distance they could reach.

-While the Creedmore can easily reach up to 1000 yards, the Remington can only reach the distance of 800-900 yards.
+While the Creedmoor can easily reach up to 1000 yards, the other can only reach the distance of 800-900 yards.
 Therefore, the sniper shooter prefers Creedmoor as it suits long-distance shooting.

 Which Is Better? - Individual Opinion

-From my point of view, I think you should select the 6.5 mm Creedmoor instead of the .260 Remington
+From our point of view, we think you should select the 6.5 mm Creedmoor instead of the .260 Remington.

-First, the 6.5mm Creedmoor is more modern than the Remington as the Creedmoor was produced after the .260 Remington 10 years.
-The weapons nowadays are usually using the Creedmoor instead of the Remington.
+First, the 6.5mm Creedmoor is more modern than the Remington as it was first available 10 years later than the other.
+People nowadays are usually using the Creedmoor instead of the Remington.

-Although .260 Remington has more brass and a little higher durability, I think it’s doesn’t matter.
-The Creedmore is lighter and can target a higher distance.
+Although .260 Remington has more brass and a little higher durability, we think it doesn't matter.
+The Creedmoor is lighter and can target a higher distance.

-Otherwise, you can find 6.5mm Creedmoor easier on the market as there are many manufacturers prefer to produce these cartridges.
+Otherwise, you can find 6.5mm Creedmoor easier on the market as many manufacturers prefer to produce these cartridges.

-Another thing is that the 6.5 Creedmoor can be suitable for modern weapons, which are usually automatic-reloaded, so it will be more convenient for the shooter.
+Another thing making the 6.5 Creedmoor suitable for modern weapons is the automatic-reloaded feature, so it will be more convenient for the shooters.

 If you are finding a scope you should read my Scopes & Sights resource here!